MicahMcQ/CapStone-ChefMe/react-app/README.md

 ### Frontend

--Language: JavaScript
+- Language: JavaScript
--Framework: React
+- Framework: React
--Runtime Environment: Node.js
+- Runtime Environment: Node.js

 Description:
 The frontend of our application is developed using JavaScript, with React as the chosen framework for building modern and responsive user interfaces.
 Node.js serves as the runtime environment, facilitating server-side rendering and other backend-related functionalities for our frontend.

 ### Backend

--Language: JavaScript
+- Language: JavaScript
--Framework: Express
+- Framework: Express
--Runtime Environment: Node.js
+- Runtime Environment: Node.js
--Databbase: PostgreSQL
+- Databbase: PostgreSQL

 Description:
 Our backend is built using JavaScript, utilizing the Express framework to create a robust and scalable server.
 Node.js provides the runtime environment for our backend operations.
 We have integrated PostgreSQL as our database, leveraging its power and reliability for data storage and retrieval.